 Most private and/or employer-funded insurance plans also include a co-pay or co- insurance amount.
 A co-pay is a set amount that the patient must pay for each visit.
 If your plan includes a co-pay it will generally be listed on your insurance card.
 The co-pay that applies to our service will be listed as office visit or O/V. If there is no co-pay listed it is likely that your plan has a co-insurance amount.
 Co-insurance is a percentage of the allowed amount (the agreed rate your insurance company pays your provider) that the patient is responsible for.

 Deductible, co-pay and co-insurance amounts will be calculated after we complete the billing of your insurance company.
 We bill weekly, however please note that insurance companies may take 14-60 days to pay on any given claim.
-Once we receive payment on your behalf we will email you a statement of the balance due, and expect a reply to this email in the form of payment or authorization to bill your credit card on file.
+Once we receive payment on your behalf we will bill the balance due your credit card on file.
+You may always request statements or copies of invoices from us by emailing email@example.com

 Any balance over 30 days old, for which we have sent you a statement, will automatically be billed to the card on file.
 If that transaction fails, late fees will be assessed.